Talking Points & Lectures

-With the 100th anniversary of the end of the First World War and the 80th of the outbreak of the Second, we examine the links between art and war across Europe over the past two centuries.
+With the recent 100th anniversary of the end of the First World War in mind, and the upcoming 80th of the end of the Second, we think back further and examine the links between art and war across Europe over the past two centuries.
 During the course of our artistic explorations, we encounter the triumphs and tragedies of Napoleonic times, visit mid-century Italy during its struggle for independence and learn how the arts portrayed the Crimean War, the regime of Napoleon III before and after he was toppled by the Franco-Prussian war, the Boer War and the two World Wars – both at the time and since.

 This lecture places art in a powerfully resonant historical context.
 It is richly illustrated with imagery taken from throughout Europe, and it also draws upon the messages (sometimes disturbing, sometimes comforting) embodied in music, drama and literature and that most multimedia of art forms, opera.

 The Gilded Stage: A Social and Cultural History of Opera